project-chip/connectedhomeip/examples/refrigerator-app/silabs/README.md

     **Push Button 1** Decreases either tilt or lift, or switch the cover type

-        -   Pressed and release: TNo implementation is present. this feature will be available in a future update.
+        -   Pressed and release: No implementation is present. this feature will be available in a future update.

         -   Press and hold for 3 s: No implementation is present. this feature will be available in a future update.